atharvvv10/MultiAgents/agent_monitoring/docs/README.md

 - Ensures modular knowledge sharing within the project
 - Helps onboard new developers and contributors smoothly
-- Provides best practices and research-backed methods for monitoring
+- Provides context on technical decisions through research documentation
-- Fosters maintainability and extensibility of the agent monitoring infrastructure
+- Fosters maintainability of the core features and logging systems

 ---